AhmadIssaAlaa/learninghypernyms/README.md

     python setup.py test

 Experiments are configured by editing the file `entailment.cfg`.
+An example experiment is provided in the unit test data folder.
+To run
-To run experiments:
+experiments:

-    python -m coneexperiment.EntailmentSuite entailment.cfg
+    python -m coneexperiment.EntailmentSuite test_data/entailment.cfg

+Running this creates a file `test_data/unittest/analysis.csv` containing results of the experiment.

 Word vectors are contained in a file whose format should match that of `test_data/nouns-deps-small-head.mi`: each line is of format